ouktlab/espnet_asr_models/README.md

 ```

 ### Case: Normal ASR (batch)
-Use "batch.py" for batch processing.
+Use "batch.py" for batch processing (start to recognize after a whole input signal is given).
 ```
 . venv/bin/activate             # only once
 python3 batch.py sample.wav